 Insert a resistor between source and ground and hold the gate at a fixed reference .
 The gate draws no current (Gate oxide), so KVL around gate → source → ground gives

-Now read it as feedback: if tries to rise (because happened to be low, say), the drop across grows, which forces down, which pulls back down.
+Read it as feedback: if tries to rise (because happened to be low, say), the drop across grows, which forces down, which pulls back down.
 The source resistor closes a Negative feedback loop on the bias.
-Quantitatively, if then the term is a small part of the equation and
+If the term is a small part of the equation and

-— the operating point is set almost entirely by stable external components ( and ), with only weak dependence on the transistor’s wandering parameters.
-That is the whole strategy of robust biasing: use negative feedback to make depend on resistors, not on and .
+so the operating point is set almost entirely by stable external components ( and ), with only weak dependence on the transistor’s wandering parameters.
+That’s the whole strategy: use negative feedback to make depend on resistors, not on and .

 Practical schemes

-The fixed is usually generated with a Voltage-divider bias (and, for a MOSFET, the divider resistors can be enormous since no gate current is drawn).
-An alternative single-resistor approach is Drain-to-gate feedback bias, which also guarantees saturation.
+The fixed usually comes from a Voltage-divider bias (for a MOSFET the divider resistors can be enormous, since no gate current is drawn).
+A single-resistor alternative is Drain-to-gate feedback bias, which also guarantees saturation.
 Both rely on the same negative-feedback principle.
 The full board-level amplifier that puts these together with coupling and bypass capacitors is the Discrete-circuit MOSFET amplifier.